alathon/JABB/README.md

 The libraries behind JABB
 -------------------------
-The JABB demo uses the following libraries:
+JABB uses the following libraries:

-* <a href="https://github.com/alathon/Alaparser">Alaparser</a> by Alathon(me!), a command parser.
+* <a href="http://www.byond.com/developer/Alathon/Alaparser">Alaparser</a> by me, a command parser.
-* InputGrabber by Alathon(me!), a library for querying for client input.
+* <a href="http://www.byond.com/developer/Alathon/InputGrabber">InputGrabber</a> by me, a library for querying for client input.
-* EventScheduler by Stephen001, an event scheduling library.
+* <a href="http://www.byond.com/developer/Stephen001/EventScheduling">EventScheduling</a> by Stephen001, an event scheduling library.
-* kText by Keeth, a text-processing library.
+* <a href="http://www.byond.com/developer/Keeth/kText">kText</a> by Keeth, a text-processing library.

-Because BYOND library dependency management isn't all that peachy on Linux (They auto-update on Windows), I've included a script you can run which updates libraries declared by the project for you.
+Because BYOND library dependency management isn't all that peachy on Linux (They auto-update on Windows), I'll be whipping up a script to run which updates/downloads libraries declared by the project.
+Until then, the above 4 libraries need to be downloaded manually first.
+This is a 1-click deal on Windows with BYOND installed, and requires you to run the DreamDownload application with the above URLs, on nix.